-REPORTING COMPANY, INC. OURTEENTH STREET, N.W.
-SUITE 400 HINGTON, D.C.
-20005 (202) 289 - 2260 (800) FOR DEPO
+REPORTING COMPANY, INC.

+OURTEENTH STREET, N.W.

+SUITE 400

+HINGTON, D.C.
+20005

+(202)289-2260

+(800) FOR DEPO

-- a SECDEF staff meeting would be my guess.
+150 a SECDEF staff meeting would be my guess.
 When this was first 1 2 showed to me by your staff I didn't remember it.
 You know, there was a blizzard of memoranda.
 3 And then when I read it I did remember it, but it was 4 5 unusual for us in my section to draft POW-type correspondence; 6 because we had an office for POW affairs.
 I believe that my 7 office was assigned the primary drafting responsibility in this case because this memorandum was kind of operational in 8 9 nature rather than just an accounting kind of report.
 Because, after all, it recommended a diplomatic track and 10 a military track.
 Which we knew, of course -- we could read 11 12 the papers too, those of us who drafted it -- that the force option would be one that would be hard for the decisionmakers 13 14 to take given the environment that existed in the country at 15 that time.
-Nonetheless, we thought it was feasible.
-So I quess I part company with some who have testified who said 16 that they did not think that the force option was even 17 - But what was going on with respect to the POW's is we were tracking as carefully as we could all the intelligence information available on POW's, especially after it became clear that there was going to be a Paris Accord.
-Because we knew this would -- knowing the Vietnamese as we knew them, we knew this was going to be a really tough -- a tough matter. - We also knew that the notion that there was a Pathet Lao, remotely available.
+Nonetheless, we thought it was feasible. quess I part company with some who have testified who said 16 that they did not think that the force option was even 17 remotely available.
 We obviously felt it was.
+18 But what was going on with respect to the POW's is we 19 were tracking as carefully as we could all the intelligence 20 21 information available on POW's, especially after it became 22 clear that there was going to be a Paris Accord.
+Because we 23 knew this would -- knowing the Vietnamese as we knew them, we